lieuzhenghong/competitive-programmers-core-skills/README.md

 ### 1.3 Increment

-O(n) solution.
+Trivial O(n) solution.
 We note that unless the number is made of all 9s, incrementing it will not change the number of decimal digits.

 ### 1.4 Straight Flush

 No tricks here, the only hiccup is the Ace.
 The check for the Ace is not so straightforward.
-I initialised the Ace as 14.
+I initialised the Ace as 14 (but it also can act as a 1).
+So the following code is needed to "convert" the Ace over.

 ```cpp
 int cards[5] = ....;